Electroplating on Zinc or Zinc Die-Cast

 Drying / Final Inspection

-Brief Summary of the Process Steps
+Summary of Process Steps

 - Degreasing / Cleaning